Student Organization Handbook

 - An up-to-date membership roster.

 For more information regarding eligibility guidelines, member roles, financials, and accident/injury reports please see the Sport Clubs Handbook.

 D. Social Fraternities and Sororities

-A Greek organization must be deemed "Greek" by the Greek Life office.
-An organization of this classification must be a member of the GC Interfraternity Council, National Pan-Hellenic Council or College Panhellenic Council, Multicultural Greek Council AND each organization under this classification must have a national organization that is affiliated with one of the following: North American Interfraternity Council, National Pan-Hellenic Council, National Panhellenic Council or another national group approved by the Office of Fraternity and Sorority Life.
+A Fraternal organization must be deemed "Fraternal" by the office Fraternity and Sorority Life.
+An organization of this classification must be a member of the GC Interfraternity Council, National Pan-Hellenic Council, College Panhellenic Council, Multicultural Greek Council AND each organization under this classification must have a national organization that is affiliated with one of the following: North American Interfraternity Council, National Pan-Hellenic Council, National Panhellenic Council or another national group approved by the Office of Fraternity and Sorority Life.